 • Monthly town hall meetings

-This allows you to consistently track the performance of your teams, get acquainted with their concerns, and guide them along the way.
+This allows you to consistently track team performance, get acquainted with their concerns, and guide them along the way.

 5. Be flexible with remote workers